"""

 -----

-Internally this uses the binomial function to calculate the probability of
+This method uses the binomial distribution to derive the exact probability

 `stackexchange <https://stats.stackexchange.com/questions/99829/how-to-obtain-a-confidence-interval-for-a-percentile>`_ answer by `whuber`.

-Which in turn is based on Chapter five of this
+Which in turn is based on Chapter 5 of Meeker, Hahn, and Escobar's

 # ### test input